Full-service provider of industrial catalysis. This is C&CS.

 Catalytic hydrogenation (of fats)

-importance of the process
+Significance of the process

 Increase shelf life: Unsaturated fatty acids are more susceptible to oxidation, which can lead to a rancid taste.
-Hydrogenation increases stability.
+Hydrogenation increases their stability.

 Improve texture: Hydrogenated fats often have better baking properties.

-role of the catalyst
+Role of the catalyst

-Lowering the activation energy: Hydrogenation normally requires high temperatures and pressures.
+Reduction of activation energy: Hydrogenation normally requires high temperatures and pressures.
 The catalyst reduces the energy required by providing an alternative reaction pathway.

-Selective reaction: Catalysts promote specific reactions, e.g. the complete or partial hydrogenation of the double bonds.
+Selective reaction: Catalysts promote specific reactions, e.g., the complete or partial hydrogenation of the double bonds.

 Typical catalysts

-mechanism of catalytic hydrogenation
+Mechanism of catalytic hydrogenation

 Adsorption of hydrogen: The catalyst binds hydrogen molecules to its surface and splits them into individual hydrogen atoms.